Skip to main content

 Jejunum

 The jejunum is the middle section of the small intestine, approximately 2.5 meters long.
 Its primary function is the absorption of nutrients, including carbohydrates, proteins, and fats.
-The jejunum has a highly folded inner surface, which increases its surface area and enhances its ability to absorb nutrients effectively.
+The jejunum has a highly folded inner surface, which increases the surface area for absorption, making it highly efficient in nutrient uptake.

 Recommended video: